-While owning a home is one of the best investments you can make, it is still an expensive endeavour.
+While owning a home is one of the best investments you can make, it is still an expensive endeavor.
 The Canada Revenue Agency has tried to make this easier on Canadians by offering several tax deductions specifically for homeowners.
-Whether you’re a first time homeowner or you’ve owned your home for years, make sure you don’t miss out on these great tax deduction opportunities:
+Whether you’re a first-time homeowner or you’ve owned your home for years, make sure you don’t miss out on these great tax deduction opportunities:

 First-time home buyer’s tax credit